Introduction to cursors in PostgreSQL

 - The main importance of the cursor in PostgreSQL retrieves a single record from the result set.

-- This cursor will save time because we don’t need to wait for retrieving or processing the whole set of data.
+- This cursor will save time because we don’t need to wait to retrieve or process the whole data set.

-- This cursor saves memory because the client and server did not need more memory to store the data results.
+- This cursor saves memory because the client and server do not need more memory to store the data results.

 - The cursor minimizes the load on the server as well as our network bandwidth.

 - If we are doing operations on the table, it will not affect the cursor directly.
-While we are holding a row, other processes can update, select or delete the rows.
+While holding a row, other processes can update, select or delete the rows.

 Conclusion

-It is essential in PostgreSQL to fetch single records from the whole result set.
-It is used to saves memory and network bandwidth on the server.
+It is essential in PostgreSQL to fetch single records from the complete result set.
+It is used to save memory and network bandwidth on the server.
+If we read data from the cursor, other sessions can do their operations without impacting other connections.

 Recommended Articles